FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - A California state college, community college district, or other post-secondary educational institution.

-All agencies need to read, sign, adhere to, and maintain FTB 7904, Confidentiality Statement, and Interagency Intercept Collection Program Special Terms and Conditions.
+All agencies need to read, sign, adhere to, and maintain FTB 7904, Vendor/Contractor Confidentiality Statement, and the Interagency Intercept Collection Program Special Terms and Conditions.
 Agencies need to identify and maintain these documents for every employee within their agency that has access to the daily and weekly reports.
-To get a copy of the Confidentiality Statement go to ftb.ca.gov and search for 7904.
-This requirement includes, but is not limited to, agency/vendor IT department staff, agency/vendor management, agency/vendor fiscal staff, agency/vendor collector staff, etc. It is the responsibility of the agency, college, or district to safeguard the data as outlined in the Interagency Intercept Collection Program Special Terms and Conditions.
+To get a copy of the Vendor/Contractor Confidentiality Statement go to ftb.ca.gov and search for 7904.
+This requirement applies, but is not limited to, agency/vendor IT department staff, agency/vendor management, agency/vendor fiscal staff, agency/vendor collector staff, etc. It is the responsibility of the agency, college, or district to safeguard the data as outlined in the Interagency Intercept Collection Program Special Terms and Conditions.

 FTB may request a completed copy of FTB 7904 at any time.

-Many debts qualify for our IIC Program:
+Many debts qualify for the IIC Program:

 - State agencies can submit any type of debt owed to them.